fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 - Examples: Log4j, Logback, Winston (Node.js), Serilog (.NET).
 These logs can then accurately represent the state of your application, what issues it is facing, and how it is performing.
 - Suitable for: Generating structured logs with customizable formats, levels, and destinations, facilitating centralized logging and log aggregation.

-# Building a System
+# Case Studies

 Now coming to the meat of the matter, building a system.
-We will build an application, discuss various strategies implementd by the top ech companies like Uber, Netflix, Meta, etc. and then implement them in our application.
+We will discuss about building an application and discuss various strategies implemented by the top tech companies like Uber, Netflix, Meta, etc.

-We will be building a content recommendation system, where we recommend content to the user based on their preferences.
-This is a good way to improve user engagement, and increase the time spent on the platform.
+1. A content recommendation system, where we recommend content to the user based on their preferences; Netflix.
+An insight into how to improve user engagement, and increase the time spent on the platform.

+## Architecture

 We will be using a microservice architecture, with a message queue, a NoSQL database, a load balancer, a reverse proxy, and a CDN.

+2. A ride-hailing application, where we match the rider with the driver, and provide real-time updates to the user; Uber.
+A discussion on how to make the application fault tolerant, and scalable.

 ## Architecture

+We will be using a microservice architecture, with a message queue, a NoSQL database, a load balancer, a reverse proxy, and a CDN.

 ## Next ?